 We will match your annual consumption for the Fuel Disclosure Period (calculated between 1st April and 31st March) to purchase REGO certificates to offset electricity usage in the fuel disclosure period.
 Beyond this, there are currently no additional environmental benefits to this tariff.

 The ‘normal’ energy supplied to a customer’s home comes from the National Grid and is made up of electricity and gas (if you have both) produced from a variety of sources.
-We'll match 100% of the normal electricity units that you use and feed the same amount, generated by renewable sources, back into the National Grid.
+We'll match 100% of the electricity you use on this tariff with the purchase of Renewable Energy Guarantee of Origin (REGOs).
 Beyond this, there are currently no additional environmental benefits to this tariff.

 The renewable electricity market is fairly advanced, so a large amount of renewable energy certificates for electricity (REGOs) are available.
 This means we can match 100% of electricity consumption of our customers on the tariff.
 Renewable gas is a much newer concept, so the number of renewable energy certificates for gas (RGGOs) is limited.